Icebreakers to Get Back Into School

 Icebreakers in the Real World

-The icebreakers are more than an activity to discuss winter break.
-Icebreakers shape us for the real world, they help us with self-monitoring, goal setting, accepting feedback, interaction with peers, appropriate social interactions, and communication skills.
+These icebreakers are more than a fun activity for back-to-school.
+Icebreakers shape us for the real world by helping students with self-monitoring, goal setting, accepting feedback, interaction with peers, appropriate social interactions, and communication skills.
 When we utilize icebreakers, we are encouraging independence.
 We facilitate appropriate interactions within the classroom that can be transferred into the world outside the classroom.
 Most importantly, we are listening to our students, their highs, their lows, their passions, the things they want to do for themselves, and who they want to become.
 We teach them to communicate the things that matter to them in an accepting, supportive environment where they will then become self-advocates outside the classroom.